etinaude/python-sorting-algorithms/README.md

 * r = range of elements (largest - smallest)
 * k = size of key

-the best, average and worst shows the trend of how each algorith will perform when increasing these values.\
+the best, average and worst shows the trend of how each algorithm will perform when increasing these values.\
 I will continue improving this and adding new algorithms

 * https://xkcd.com/1185/